ZRHerr/CurrentProjects/README.md

+'<center>
-subtitle: "ZRHerr -- Misc - projects and exercises from my journey as a new developer"
+"ZRHerr -- Misc - projects and exercises from my journey as a new developer"
 author: "Zachary R. Herrera<br /> <br /> <br /> U.S Marine Corps"
 institute: Microsoft Software & Systems Academy
-output:
-    css: ["default", "../HTML&CSS work/main.css"]
 ---

-class: center, middle
 # Connect with me on LinkedIn

 Connect with a breif message [LinkedIn](https://www.linkedin.com/in/herrera-zr/):